wikimedia/wikimedia-discovery-relevanceForge/other_tools/analysis_analysis/README.md

 #### Token Categories: <font color=#007700>Latin</font> & <font color=#ff0000>Cyrillic</font> & <font color=#0000ff>Greek</font>, Oh My!  <small>[ [TOC](#TOC) ]</small>

-In both the Comparison Analysis and Self Analysis, certain samples of tokens are grouped into "categories", which are based on character set, the formatting of numbers, and some (semi-?)easily identified other types, like measurements, acronyms, probable IPA, etc. An attempt is made to categorize mixed-script tokens according to the scripts they contain (as *mixed-&lt;script&gt;-&lt;script&gt;-&lt;etc.&gt;*), with additional sub-categories for tokens containing numbers and/or various separators—periods, commas, colons, semicolons, underscores, various dashes, hyphens, and dots, horizontal and vertical bars, and plain old regular spaces—or a mix of more than one separator.
+In both the Comparison Analysis and Self Analysis, certain samples of tokens are grouped into "categories", which are based on character set, the formatting of numbers, and some (semi-?)easily identified other types, like measurements, acronyms, probable IPA, etc. An attempt is made to categorize mixed-script tokens according to the scripts they contain (as *mixed-&lt;script&gt;-&lt;script&gt;-&lt;etc.&gt;*), with additional sub-categories for tokens containing numbers and/or various separators—including colons, commas, dashes, dots, equals signs, horizontal and vertical bars, hyphens, periods, semicolons, underscores, and plain old regular spaces—or a mix of more than one separator.
 The *unknown* category is a catch-all for everything else; I sometimes mine the *unknown* category for new categories.

 In a Comparison Analysis, *Lost and Found Tokens* are sampled both Pre- and Post-Analysis (see below) so you can see what's changing.
 In a Self Analysis, *all* tokens are sampled Pre- and Post-Analysis, so you can get a sense of what you've got, and what the analysis chain is doing.

-* Sub-categories are created for tokens with certain invisible or hard-to-detect characters—like [zero-width non-joiners](https://en.wikipedia.org/wiki/Zero-width_non-joiner) (zwnj), [zero-width joiners](https://en.wikipedia.org/wiki/Zero-width_joiner) (zwj), [word joiners](https://en.wikipedia.org/wiki/Word_joiner) (wj),
+* Sub-categories are created for tokens with certain invisible, hard-to-detect, or "unexpected" characters—like
+  [zero-width non-joiners](https://en.wikipedia.org/wiki/Zero-width_non-joiner) (zwnj),
+  [zero-width joiners](https://en.wikipedia.org/wiki/Zero-width_joiner) (zwj),
+  [word joiners](https://en.wikipedia.org/wiki/Word_joiner) (wj),